 Trump, Paul, and Sanders

 These days I am often asked, “What do you think about Trump?”
 I have a lot of thoughts, as do most of us, about the current president.
-But I wanted to write part of this essay to talk through what I think about Trump in relation to the Online Political Evolution on VoterDirected Network.com…
+But I wanted to write part of this essay to talk through what I think about Trump in relation to the Independent Online Political Evolution on VoterDirected Network.com

 There are two foundational principles worth establishing before talking about Trump—or any elected official, senator, representative, or executive.
 First, all of these individuals, every single one of them, are simply human beings in offices.
 That’s all a white-collar worker is.
 White-collar workers are human beings working in offices; blue-collar workers are human beings working outside of offices.
 That’s it.
 Their individual power, their personal power, is extremely limited.
 What’s their mile time?
 How much can they bench press?
 How loudly can they project their voice?
 What can they individually do with their bodies and minds?
 Those are some of the limited powers of an individual.

 Yet white-collar workers—including elected officials—become extremely powerful because of the systems they have access to and control.
 They gain power not because of who they are as individuals, but because of the economic, institutional, and political systems they can access and command.
 And that’s where our focus must be.
 We spend far too much time obsessing over individuals, and not nearly enough time examining the political, economic, and institutional systems those individuals operate within.
 It is these systems and structures that exist for decades- sometimes centuries.
 It is these broken, flawed, corrupt, and violent systems that are passed from generation to generation of voters.
 It is the systems that wield the true power.
-It is the social, political, and economic systems that must be systemically changed, improved, and evolved in order to see better social, political, and economic outcomes for all voters and our children.
+It is the social, political, and economic systems that must be systemically changed, improved, and evolved in order to see better social, political, and economic outcomes for all U.S. Voters and our children.

 Secondly, individuals are not systems.
 Systems are not individuals.
 I discuss this in greater depth in the Questions on Individuals essay.